salserrano/BlueDucky-Payload-Generator/README.md

 Note:
 - The output payload text file itself should work; any issues, such as technical errors, should be reported by opening an issue with the [main BlueDucky repository](https://github.com/pentestfunctions/BlueDucky/issues).
 - The commands run fast when executing and work well if the phone opens apps quickly.
 If the phone is slow and takes too long to open apps, it might miss the chance to type the link.
 I’ll create a slower version for slower phones in the future.
+- Possibly look into writing a more advanced payload beyond URL input in the future.

 ### Legal Disclaimer